KatherineMichel/portfolio/doc/2024-recap.md

 My mom put her heart into providing the funeral music.
 He would have absolutely loved it.

-My Uncle Edward was an avid hunter.
+My uncle was an avid hunter.
 My cousin Andrea Markel Hastings organized [one last duck call](https://youtu.be/ARt_orgMi3U?si=oFeWc5Qw1Ph3PdDE) for him at the cemetery by a few of his fellow hunting buddies.

 There's something in my eye.

 ![](2024-recap-images/defna-flowers.jpg)
 Beautiful sympathy flowers from DEFNA... in a strange coincidence, my cousin pointed out that the roses were one of my uncle's favorite colors

-### JPMorganChase Eclipse Watch Party

-On my way back to Plano after my uncle's funeral, I got stuck in eclipse travel.
-I arrived back in Plano in time for the eclipse, but hadn't had time to plan.
-Fortunately, JPMorganChase had me covered.
-Eclipse glasses were handed out around campus, and we convened outside for a watch party.
-It's hard to put into words what it was like to watch the eclipse with what must have been thousands of co-workers.

-Here is [a little taste of the fun](https://youtu.be/vvNfmo0zwDw?si=Tl2xj-TZ29j_Doed).
-This was a small portion of the crowd.
-Clouds intermittently covered the sun, but parted in time for the totality.
-The crowd cheered and Total Eclipse of the Heart played in the background.
-Super fun!

 ## April